divish16/NYC-Student-Success-Predictions/README.md

 We selected this topic because education is important to all the members of our group, and we are interested in learning more about the relationship between the demographics and resourcing of a school and its success outcomes.

 ### Description of Data Source
-We will be combining three datasets with information regarding New York City schools: two datasets contain demographic and poverty information (including information regarding race, gender, economic status, etc.), and the third contains information related to student success.
-All datasets contain a column with unique school identification codes, and the tables can be joined on this column.
-The source for both datasets is NYCOpenData.
+We will be combining datasets with information regarding New York City schools: two datasets contain demographic and poverty information (including information regarding race, gender, economic status, etc.), and a third contains information related to student success.
+The fourth dataset was joined with the previous three as it included latitude and longitude for map visualizations.
+Please visit [Google Slides](https://docs.google.com/presentation/d/1yrxx6Bk8EuMXWr7sp-KUwkpEcP36z3AuLwSETIGqnhA/edit?usp=sharing) for links to our datasets.

-A provisional join on a small sample of these datasets (preserving the full set of features) is available as a CSV in the Machine Learning folder of this repository.

 ### Question
 The question we are hoping to answer is, "Can demographic information be used to predict student success outcomes?"

 ## Presentation
 Please view our presentation materials in [Google Slides](https://docs.google.com/presentation/d/1yrxx6Bk8EuMXWr7sp-KUwkpEcP36z3AuLwSETIGqnhA/edit?usp=sharing).